Intervention/httpauth/README.md

 # Intervention Httpauth Class

 Library to manage HTTP authentication with PHP.
-Made to work with **Laravel 4** but runs also standalone.
+Includes ServiceProviders for easy Laravel integration.

 ## Installation

-You can install this Image class quick and easy with Composer.

-Require the package via Composer in your `composer.json`.

-    "intervention/httpauth": "dev-master"
+The easiest way to install this package is via [Composer](https://getcomposer.org/).

-Run Composer to update the new requirement.
+Run Composer to install the package.

-    $ composer update
+    $ composer require intervention/httpauth

-The Httpauth class is built to work with the Laravel 4 Framework.
+The Httpauth class is built to work with the Laravel Framework.
 The integration is done in seconds.

 Open your Laravel config file `config/app.php` and add the following lines.